Updated October 2022

 What are the differences between woven and non-woven gauze?

 You may have heard of woven and non-woven gauze.
-What is the difference between the two, and where to use each kind?
+What is the difference between the two, and where should you use each type of gauze?

-- Non-woven gauze is made from fibers that are pressed together to resemble a weave.
+Non-woven gauze is made from fibers that are pressed together to resemble a weave.
 This results in increased absorbency and better wicking.
-Non woven gauze is usually made from synthetic fibers like rayon, polyester or a blend.
+Non-woven gauze is usually made from synthetic fibers like rayon, polyester or a blend.
 This type of gauze is stronger, bulkier and softer than woven gauze, and produces less lint.
-However, non-woven gauze tends to cost a bit more.

 Standard non-woven gauze is usually 3-ply, meaning it has 3 layers of material.
 However, non-woven material layers are much thicker than woven material layers.
 Regarding absorbency, a 3-ply non-woven gauze could perform as well as, or better than an 8-ply woven gauze.
 Premium non-woven gauze is 4-ply, which is noticeably thicker and more absorbent, being equivalent to, or better than a 12-ply woven gauze.

 Image: A close-up view of a non-woven gauze pad